 It seems like a tall order.
 As a membership site owner, you want to hide content.
-On the other, you need it to be discoverable.
+On the other hand, you need your content to be discoverable.
 How can you square this?

 We’ll take a look at these approaches below, but first, ask yourself this question…